Trump moves to limit federal agencies from outsourcing jobs to H-1B holders

 Labor dept to prevent federal agencies from outsourcing jobs to foreign workers

-In a move that could affect H-1B holders working on federal government contracts in the United States, the White House on Monday announced that President Donald Trump is signing an executive order that will require all federal agencies to conduct an internal audit to prove that only American citizens are given appointments.
+In a move that could affect H-1B holders working with federal government agencies in the United States, on Monday, the White House announced that President Donald Trump is signing an executive order that will require all federal agencies to conduct an internal audit to prove that only American citizens are given appointments.

 “President Donald J. Trump is taking action to prevent Americans from being displaced by foreign workers and offshore labor using Federal dollars.
 President Trump is signing an Executive Order to create a policy where Federal agencies will focus on United States labor in lucrative Federal contracts,” the White House said in a release.